Village Mynteng, in eastern Khasi hills, remained the most beautiful village I’ve seen in Meghalaya.

 Mynteng is a place for slow-travellers and for people who appreciate the idea of exploring a new culture and experiencing a local way of life.
-Since the town is quite unheard-of, with almost no mentions on Google, even those visiting Nongriat hardly visit Mynteng.
+Since the town is quite unheard-of, with almost no mention on Google, even those visiting Nongriat hardly visit Mynteng.
 Having said that, the chances are that you will be the only tourist around.

 During my visit, I found that I was the 331st tourist who has ever stayed in Mynteng (most of whom were European backpackers and stayed in Mynteng for weeks) since the opening of a homestay in 2018, with me being the first-ever tourist of 2020 – and that’s how offbeat visiting Mynteng can be.
-I hope Mynteng stays this way and not fall prey to overtourism like many other towns in Meghalaya did, including the popular village Dawki and river Umngot.
+I hope Mynteng stays this way and does not fall prey to over tourism like many other towns in Meghalaya did, including the popular village Dawki and river Umngot.

 Speaking of the activities, you will have to find your own thing – is it gatecrashing into someone’s house and dining with them, or inventing your own trek and exploring a hidden waterfall?

 For me, however, it was doing nothing but relaxing and wandering around in the village.
-And if I ever felt bored, all I had to do was wave at the kids & invite them for some fun time together.
+And if I ever felt bored, all I had to do was wave at the kids & invite them for a fun time together.

 The sense of isolation you get while staying in Mynteng is amazing.
 You can moreover easily walk to a number of unknown tree root bridges nearby.
 Nongriat and the famous double tree root bridge and Rainbow Falls are also easily accessible from Mynteng, but the idea of chilling and relaxing in Mynteng is always far better.

 Getting To Mynteng